lawrancej/CompilerDesign/textbook/03-parsing.md

 ### How can you tell if a language is context-free?

+The authenticity of a context free language can be determined by a mathematical property known as the pumping lemma that all context free languages have.
+A language L would be considered context free if an integer pumping length q >= 1 exists so that any string t in L with |t| >= q can be defined as

+	t = jmacs

+where t is split into the substrings j, m, a, c, and s under the following conditions.

+	a. |mac| <= q
+	b. |mc >= 1|
+	      n  n
+	c. jm^ a^ cs is in the language L for every n

+These proofs may be tested against any language in contempt of questionable context.
+All conditions stated above must be met in order for a grammar to be considered context free.

 ### What is left recursion?

 ### What is the difference between a regular language and a context free language?